 Is there a promotion in your future?
 For just about anyone on the corporate career track, the answer is undoubtedly yes.
 But it won’t just happen and when it does, it might not be the most comfortable experience you ever had.
 Corporate coaching or executive coaching can not only make sure your career path takes you where you want to go, it can ease the transition as well.

 Stepping out of the ranks and into the management spotlight is like going from player to coach.
 And if you’re any kind of sports fan, you know that many players don’t make that move successfully.
 It’s hard to “boss” people who used to be your peers.
 You’ll be required to develop and use new skills, like conducting performance evaluations, having tough disciplinary conversations, hiring and firing, calming conflicts and motivating your team.
 These skills won’t show up naturally on the day you are promoted.
 That’s where the executive coach comes in.
 Corporations use coaches to bridge the gap between where you are and where you need to be.
 Too often people are promoted because they are good at what they do rather than because they are good at leading and motivating others.
 How many superstar salespersons do you know who fell flat when they became sales managers?

 What does the corporate coaching experience look like?
 The coach is an outside professional whose services are retained and paid for by a company to work one-on-one with its rising stars.
 An individual coaching program generally occurs over a six-month span and is uniquely tailored for each individual.
 The coach and client work together in a collaborative process designed to reach certain goals.
 Key company stakeholders receive periodic reports and feedback during the process.

 Could you and others in your company benefit from retaining a corporate executive coach?
-If so, what outcomes should you expect?
+An executive leadership development program can produce dramatic results.
+What outcomes should you expect?
 Here are just a few real-life results our coaching clients have produced.